 Architectural solutions are already here, everywhere, contributing to sustainable communities and quality of life.
 However, the built environment is also a part of the current challenges – a major consumer of energy and natural resources, and producer of waste.
 Architecture, in every scale from design to city planning and landscape, interacts with every Goal.
 Not just as future potential, but through existing designs, buildings, cities and landscapes all over the world.

 Architecture represents both enormous potential and responsibility.
 How we think and develop architecture can determine the impact on climate change, the access to natural resources, the fundamental conditions for biodiversity and the quality of life for people.
-Our responsibility is to incorporate The UN 17 Sustainable Development Goals into all our architectural practices, using what we know, working together and challenging the existing.
+Our responsibility is to incorporate The UN 17 Sustainable Development Goals into all our architectural practices, using what we know, working together and challenging the existing practices.

 The architectural case studies give examples of how the built environment interacts with each Goal.
 All cases are realised architectural projects, planning initiatives, structures and designs.
 In the Case Studies, each case is connected to one Goal.
 In reality, many of the cases address more than one goal.
 The purpose of the case studies is to form a basis of understanding of how architecture can contribute to achieving the UN 17 Sustainable Development Goals.

 The ambition is to expand the case studies with more architectural cases from all over the world.
 We invite you to submit your realised project with a short description to join the case studies and become an inspiration to others in how architecture can contribute to the realisation of the Goals.
 There is not just one answer to that.
 But we can gather what we know, learn from others and challenge what we do.

 Sign up for updates

 Would you like to receive updates on Goals and Architecture and the World Congress of Architects?